zer1t0/dhcplayer/README.md

 [![Language Rust](https://img.shields.io/badge/Language-Rust-blue)](https://www.rust-lang.org/)

 dhcplayer is a tool to perform several actions using the DHCP protocol, both as client or server.
-It allows you to perform simple DHCP requests but also perform some known attacks like DHCP starvation or setting a sogue DHCP server.
+It allows you to perform simple DHCP requests but also perform some known attacks like DHCP starvation or setting a rogue DHCP server.

 In order to run dhcplayer, you need `root` privileges to be able to create raw sockets.